What is lowbeam?

 Lowbeam at TRALERT®

 Also at TRALERT® there is a spotlight that can carry lowbeam.
-That is the HLEU175 LED spotlight.
+That is the HLEU175 LED driving light.
 This lamp is equipped with both low-beam and high-beam.
 A clear dividing line shows that it is possible to illuminate half of the lamp, but it is also possible to illuminate the entire lamp.
 When the entire lamp is illuminated, the lamp is highbeam.
 The lamp has a strong polycarbonate lens and has 1422 lumens.
-The different types of lighting it can provide make it a versatile spotlight.
+The different types of lighting it can provide make it a versatile driving light.